pauldenver/healthchecks-io-client/README.md

 ### Initializing a client

-The library exports two classes for interacting with the <span>Healthchecks</span>&#46;io APIs.
+The library exports two classes for interacting with the <span>Healthchecks</span>&#46;io APIs and a `ping` shorthand/wrapper function.
 The `HealthChecksPingClient` class interacts with the [Healthchecks.io Ping API](https://healthchecks.io/docs/http_api/).
 The `HealthChecksApiClient` class interacts with the [Healthchecks.io Management API](https://healthchecks.io/docs/api/).

 For a `HealthChecksPingClient` instance, you'll need the `uuid` of a health check.
 For a `HealthChecksApiClient` instance, you'll need an API key provided by <span>Healthchecks</span>&#46;io.
 You can provide the API key as an `apiKey` option or set the API key as an environment variable using `HC_API_KEY`.
 By default, the client will use the `HC_API_KEY` environment variable if the `apiKey` option is not provided.